 If you have sensitive skin but still want to experience the purifying and clarifying benefits of a clay mask, then be sure to check out pink clay formulas.
 They're an extremely popular choice as they draw out impurities but are much more gentle on the skin.

 If you're looking to achieve a serious deep clean, then opt for charcoal clay masks.
 They're the best at getting down and dirty and keeping both breakouts and blackheads at bay.

 Our top pick:

 Cream & Gel Masks:

 It's super easy to use mask creams.
 First make sure you start with a makeup-free, cleansed base.
 Then with your fingertips gently massage the cream onto your dry face, concentrating on the areas you want to target more.
-For example, if it's a hydrating mask you may want to focus on the drier areas like the cheeks.
-Make sure you apply an even layer and avoid getting the cream on your lips, eyes or in your eyebrows.
-Be extra careful around the eye area, in order not to cause any irritations.
+Make sure you apply an even layer and are extra careful around the eye area, in order not to cause any irritations.

 Then it's time to sit back and relax.
 Let the cream mask get to work in 15 to 20 minutes.
 Then rinse your face and use a lukewarm, damp face cloth to remove any excess.
 Follow up with your favourite nourishing goodies for the ultimate pamper moment.

 The simple answer is yes.
 Depending on what results you want to achieve, you can find a face mask to fit seamlessly into your skincare routine.
 Redness?
 Dehydration?
 Dullness?
 No matter your concerns, there's a gel or cream face mask to soothe, nourish and protect your skin in matter of minutes.